 It is in the culinary art of making sauces where Yannick Alléno, who had effectively reached the top of his game, became reinvigorated.

 “In the end, I was sad to be serving the same food, so I decided to quit and concentrate my time on researching and finding a new way of cooking,” revealed the 51-year-old Frenchman.
-“I started my career at age 15 and I was always in ‘competition’, I didn’t have time to breath and see what was happening around me, and sometimes you need that.”
+“I started my career at age 15 and I was always in ‘competition’, I didn’t have time to breathe and see what was happening around me, and sometimes you need that.”

 No-one in the culinary world has dared rewrite the process of making sauces since Auguste Escoffier, the “king of chefs and the chef of kings”, codified the recipes for the five “mother sauces” at the end of the 19th century.